 ND Filters

 An ND filter is a filter used to cut down light.
-They come in various strengths, some are variable, and some have gradients.
+They come in various strengths; some are variable, and some have gradients.

 White Balance

-If you’re just shooting your family vacation, you can leave the camera set to AWB.
+If you’re shooting your family vacation, you can leave the camera set to AWB.

-If you’re shooting in a scene that’s cloudy, or daylight or a sunset, use the built in settings.
-I often like to use daylight even during sunsets.
+If you’re shooting in a scene that’s cloudy, or daylight, or a sunset, use the built-in settings.
+I often like to use daylight, even during sunsets.

 Color Grading

-If you’re using the new Premiere Pro CC, take a look at the new color grading tools called Lumetri Color.
+If you’re using the new Premiere Pro CC, look at the new color grading tools called Lumetri Color.
 Apply them to a clip and there are a ton of great color grading presets and tools, you can even load S-Log2 LUTs – great if you’ve shot on S-Log2.

 Cinematic Look Summary

-Practice using all these together and you should be on your way to some great looking video.
+Practice using all these together ,and you should be on your way to some great looking video.

 Where To Put The Camera & Keeping It Steady